A Practical Method for Generating String Counterfactuals: Experimental Evaluation

-We begin by analyzing the changes incurred in the inversion process.
-This analysis is conducted over sentences from the BiasBios dataset whose lengths are 64 tokens or less: 41,563 biographies in the $\texttt{m} \to \texttt{f}$ direction, and 36,148 biographies in the $\texttt{f} \to \texttt{m}$ direction.
+In the previous section, we validated the semantic coherence and correctness of the counterfactuals.
+In this section, we analyze the specific changes incurred in the inversion process.
+This analysis is performed over sentences from the dev set of BiasBios dataset whose lengths are 64 tokens or less: 7,578 biographies in the \mtofA\ direction and 6,982 biographies in the \ftomA\ direction.